-Now, they are entering our cars.
-Two decades after Mercedes first offered voice control — after years of car infotainment and communication systems lagging behind computers and smartphones - this technology is finally making a giant leap forward, with help from Amazon and Google.
+But that is slowly changing.
+Two decades after Mercedes first offered voice control - and after years of car infotainment and communication systems lagging behind computers and smartphones - this technology is finally making a giant leap forward, with help from Amazon and Google.

 Here is a quick guide to car manufacturers which are starting to fit their vehicles with Alexa.

 The electric e-tron SUV comes with integrated Alexa voice controlAudi